chumager/promise-helpers/README.md

 //method.
 somePromiseIterable.map(cb, {catchError: true, parallel: true});
 ```
-If **catchError** is false then will fulfilled with the fulfilled cb and errors.
+If **catchError** is false then will fulfilled with the fulfilled cb and errors, it only works well with parallel false, otherwise the error is rejected in Promise.all..
 If true (the default) then it will throw an instance of **PromiseMapError** with an arg object containing {iterable, id, result, err}.

 If **parallel** is false the iteration will wait until cb resolves and then will be pushed to the array.
-When true the error could not be catched in the iteration so it will be catch in the Promise.all return so you can only get the first error.
+When true (default) the error could not be catch in the iteration so it will be catch in the Promise.all return so you can only get the first error.

 Being:
 * iterable, the result of the iterable after resolving.